roadrunner-server/docs/http/http.md

     # Default: 60s
     destroy_timeout: 60s

-    # Supervisor is used to control http workers (previous name was "limit", video: https://www.youtube.com/watch?v=NdrlZhyFqyQ).
+    # Supervisor is used to control HTTP workers (previous name was "limit", video: https://www.youtube.com/watch?v=NdrlZhyFqyQ).
     # "Soft" limits will not interrupt current request processing.
 "Hard"
     # limit on the contrary - interrupts the execution of the request.
     supervisor: